I Hear Noises in My Loft – What Pests Are Up There?

 Never use poison to get rid of squirrels and their nests, it’s illegal and inhumane.
 When dealing with squirrels in the loft it’s much better to use traps/cages or exclusion doors – better yet, call a professional who can remove all squirrels and squirrel nests from your loft, safely and professionally.
 To prevent them from returning, cover all entrances and cut trees that are close by.

 If you have mice in the loft, you’re most likely to hear light scratching or nibbling.
 This can send shivers down anyone’s spine with the thought of them making their way into your living areas.
 Even if they stay above, you may find the mice in your loft keeping you awake.
-You will want find the entrance(s) they used to make their way into your attic, so you can cover these.
+You will want to find the entrance(s) they used to make their way into your attic, so you can cover these.
 You will have to be thorough, as they can find their way into excessively small gaps including vents and pipes.
-They also create their own routes through the insulation of your home – so you may even hear pitter patters inside the walls.
-It’s important that the problem is tackled head on before they multiply in the dozens!
+They also create their own routes through the insulation of your home – so you may even hear pitter-patters inside the walls.
+It’s important that the problem is tackled head-on before they multiply in the dozens!

 How to get rid of mice in your loft

 To help you get rid of mice in the attic, mouse traps and poison are readily available on the high street; however, this just gets rid of the immediate mice and not the nest.
-Turn to a professional team who can ensure that your pest problem is completely eradicated, so that your home is safe and your family, healthy.
+Turn to a professional team who can ensure that your mice problem is completely eradicated, so that your home is safe and your family, healthy.